JBlaak/Bufferapp-PHP/README.md

 ## Additions/changes

-Changes casing of almost all methods and added support for Composer.
+Changed casing of almost all methods and added support for Composer.